djkeu/snooker_scores/README.md

     - Done: when entered score > maximum_score - (27 + red_balls * 8)
     - Abandoned: both players should be prompted
     - Abandoned: or set_starting_scores should be restarted (easier fix)
+- Abandoned: get rid of validate_min_scores:
+    - although not very accurate because it builds on the unlikely scenario that only yellow (and red) balls are potted, it does prevent mistakingly entering too low input

 ### Games analysed
 ToDo: Real life tests with videos of snooker games (11 / 100)